Program and Course Offerings / Registration / Delivery Methods

 Can I complete my course early?

-What are the methods of delivery for Continuing Education courses?
+What are the Continuing Education locations and instruction methods?

-Continuing Education courses vary in delivery, including online, classroom, and blended.
-Students can determine the delivery method of a course by referencing the course registration page.
+Continuing Education courses vary in delivery, including online, in person, and blended.
+Students can determine the delivery method of a course by referencing the course profile.

-In-person courses are identified as Classroom under the delivery method.
+Face-to-face courses are identified by an In Person instruction method in the Continuing Education registration system.
 Students will go to the appropriate location on the start date at the time listed.
-Visit Campus Codes for information on delivery location.
+Visit Continuing Education locations and instruction methods for full information.
 Room numbers for courses at all campuses are available online through WhereEnCampus; see Find Your Classroom for more information.

 Blended courses are a mix of face-to-face and online activities.
-The campus code in the delivery location indicates the campus where the classroom component is held.
-Visit Campus Codes for information on delivery location.
-In most cases, the course description will give the specific dates of the classroom components.
+The location indicates the campus where the classroom component is held.
+Visit Continuing Education locations and instruction methods for more information.
+In most cases, the section information will give the specific dates of the classroom components.
 These dates are subject to change and in some cases will not be set until after the course has started.
 View Blended Learning for more information.

 Can I audit a course?

-You must have approval from the Dean of Continuing Education, prior to registering, in order to audit a course.
+You must have approval from the Dean of Continuing Education, prior to registering, to audit a course.
 You will not receive a grade/credit and regular fees will apply.
-Seek approval by emailing ce [at] mohawkcollege.ca.
+Seek approval by emailing email@example.com.

 There are many benefits to taking an online course, including having flexibility to fit your schedule and being able to complete coursework from any location.
 However, you cannot start courses late nor finish early.
-Online courses are delivered through OntarioLearn or MyCanvas platforms.
+Online courses are delivered through OntarioLearn, MyCanvas and other platforms.
 Visit the Online Learning page for more information.

 What is the meaning of the number of hours given for online courses?